LES Kindergarten Kickoff

 What’s Kindergarten screening, and does my child need to do it?

 Kindergarten screening is a short assessment incoming Kindergarteners take before school starts.
 Every Kindergartener needs to be screened.
-If you did not already sign up through the SignUpGenius link, please call the school office at (615)790-0892 and schedule an appointment as soon as possible.
-We will be screening July 22, 23, 26, and 27.
+Appointments will be made on Kindergarten Kickoff Day.
+If you did not sign up, please call the school office at (615)790-0892 and schedule an appointment as soon as possible.

 What’s Small Group Day?

 Small Group Day is a day when Kindergarteners come to school and get introduced to their teacher, some of their classmates, and the building.
 Half of the class (or a small group) will attend each day so that students can ease into the transition of school.
-This year’s Small Group Days will be Tuesday, August 10th and Wednesday, August 11th.
+This year’s Small Group Days will be Tuesday, August 9 and Wednesday, August 10.
 Your student will only attend one of those days.
-You will select a Small Group Day after Kindergarten screening.
+You will select a Small Group Day after classes have been made in August.
+Your student's teacher will reach out to you to schedule.
 This year’s Small Group Days will begin at 9:00 AM and dismiss at 1:00 PM.
 Bus transportation is not available on these days.
 Students will eat lunch while at school.
 Please either send lunch money or a cold lunch from home for your student on that day.
+Kindergarten orientation will be held Thursday, August 11.

 What are the typical school hours?